sadfuzzy/saas_homework_assignment_2024/README.md

 - Setup a new repository with the source code
 - Implement solution
 - Push your solution to a new branch
-- Create a Pull Request when you're ready and share the link with us
+- Create a Pull Request within the new repository
+- When you're ready, share a link to the Pull Request with us

 ## FAQ